Work & Career

 All the information you’ve given to Google

 Androids are powered by Google apps (think: Chrome, Play Store, Gmail, etc.).
 As soon as you sign into your Android with your Google login, your phone is linked to all of your other Google accounts.
 Once you’ve logged in, your phone has access to everything Google does, including the length and type of your phone calls, your device, where you are, and more.
-This is how to keep Google from creeping on your location data.
+Luckily, there are ways to keep Google from creeping on your location data.

 How fast you’re traveling